adavidschmidt/sola_and_weather_dataset/README.md

 This is a personal project.
 The goals of the project were to create and clean a dataset that I can use for future analysis and review of my personal solar production.

 Data sources:
-Weather data was sourced from the National Center for Environmental Information (https://www.ncei.noaa.gov/cdo-web/datatools/lcd) with my location.
+Weather data was sourced from the National Center for Environmental Information (NCEI) (https://www.ncei.noaa.gov/cdo-web/datatools/lcd) with my location.
 Solar data was sourced through my solar micro-inverter provider (Enphase Energy)

 Key features of the project: